afentev/PerChess/README.md

 </p>

 # How does it work?
 PerChess is based on the Sunfish engine.
 It also uses MTD(f) algorithm.
-PerChess supports databases for openings in endings.
+PerChess supports databases for openings and endings.

 Now it uses a small opening database and I have plans to make this database much bigger.
 The ending database is a Sygyzy table for 3-, 4- and 5-pieces endings.

 MTD(f) algorithm in this implementation is looking for moves in simple heuristic order; in fact, it is very similar to MVV-LVA.
 The evaluation function thanks to Sunfish is very quick.
 It uses two types of piece-square tables: one for opening and middlegame and the other for the endgame.

-The searching function is upper limited with 20 seconds for penultimate depth so, in fact, it takes about 30 seconds to make a turn.
+The searching function is upper limited with 20 seconds for penultimate depth so, in fact, it takes about 30 seconds to make a move.

 # How strong is it?
 I made several games between PerChess and the 2100-rated engine on chess.com.
 PerChess played them all as black.
 It never lost and won several games.
 It generally wins against the 2000-rated engine.
 It also seems like it is weaker than the 2200-rated engine so it should be about 2100 rated bot.